valtlfelipe/statuscenter/README.md

 - Create new incident
 - Schedule new maintenance
 - Automatic dark mode
-- No tracking / ads ...
+- No tracking or ads

 More to come...

+See the [project](https://github.com/valtlfelipe/statuscenter/projects/1) to know what's on the roadmap.
+Also, feel free to suggest any idea by oppening an issue.

 ## Screenshots
 <div align="center">